Universal distributed quantum computing on superconducting qutrits with dark photons: Abstract

 \section{Abstract}

-We present a one-step scheme to construct the controlled-phase gate deterministically on remote transmon qutrits trapped in different resonators connected by a superconducting transmission line for a distributed quantum computing.
-Different from previous work on remote superconducting qubits, the present gate is implemented with coherent evolutions of the entire system in the all-resonance regime assisted by the dark microwave photons to be robust against the transmission line loss, which allows the possibility of the complex designation of a long-length transmission line to link lots of circuit QEDs.
+We present a one-step scheme to construct the controlled-phase gate deterministically on remote transmon qutrits coupled to different resonators connected by a superconducting transmission line for an universal distributed quantum computing.
+Different from previous works on remote superconducting qubits, the present gate is implemented with coherent evolutions of the entire system in the all-resonance regime assisted by the dark photons to robust against the transmission line loss, which allows the possibility of the complex designation of a long-length transmission line to link lots of circuit QEDs.
+The length of the transmission line can reach the scale of several meters, which makes our scheme is suitable for the large-scale distributed quantum computing.
 This gate is a fast quantum entangling operation with a high fidelity of about $99\%$.
 Compare with previous works in other quantum systems for a distributed quantum computing, under the all-resonance regime, the present proposal does not require classical pulses and ancillary qubits, which relaxes the difficulty of its implementation largely.